Simple, but Effective Tooth-Loss Solutions

 Thanks to dental bridges, our patients can enjoy a fully restored smile without the need for implants or dentures.
 If you’re looking to replace missing teeth, but want a minimally invasive restoration option that lasts, call our Bakersfield office by dialing 661-664-9900 and schedule an appointment with Dr. Garger.
 You can also fill out and submit the contact form below and a friendly team member will get back to you shortly.

-Dr. Garger and the rest of the team at Gentle Family Dentistry, proudly serve our patients from across Bakersfield and surrounding areas such as Grapevine, Woody, and Twin Oaks.
+Dr. Garger and the rest of the team at Gentle Family Dentistry, proudly serve our patients from across Bakersfield and surrounding areas.
 We look forward to helping you look and feel your best with a smile that suits you.